Parent Handbook 2019/20

 Our Parent Support Adviser , Mrs Sue Wort , is available to offer support for you in a variety of ways.
 She can be contacted at the school by phone or by emailing SWort@corsham.wilts.sch.ukParent-support-Leaflet

--Important school information can be found in our Parent Handbook, which is available to download as a digital copy below:
+Important school information can be found in our Parent Handbook, which is available to download above

-Information on school uniform requirements can be found on the Uniform page.
+Information on school uniform requirements can be found on the uniform page in the Parent Handbook.

 If you want to give your opinion of our school to Ofsted, please click here for to access Ofsted Parent View.